 What is Compensation for "Pain and Suffering?"

-If you've been seriously injured in an accident, you know all too well that pain and suffering is part of the aftermath.
-Legally, though, pain and suffering is defined as physical and/or emotional stress caused by an accident.
+If you've been seriously injured in an accident, you know all too well that "pain and suffering" is part of the aftermath.
+In fact, a key element of most personal injury cases is "pain and suffering".

 That's because compensation for pain and suffering is more than money for physical ailments—it also entails mental and emotional pain.

 When we say "pain and suffering," we're talking about a variety of ways that an accident can affect your life.
-In Pennsylvania, people who suffer serious injuries can sue for two types of pain and suffering: economic and non-economic.
+In Pennsylvania, people who suffer serious injuries can sue for two types of damages: economic and non-economic.

 Economic losses are those that have an actual price tag, and include:

 - Medical costs (bills from doctors, ambulance rides, emergency room visits)

 - The amount of your lost wages—for both missed work, and for future loss of income if you are never able to return to work.